smokephisticated/smokephisticated/pages/bongs/silicone.md

 seotitle: "3 Best Silicone Bongs: Cheap & Affordable (2018 Updated)"
 ---

+## What is a silicone bong, and how do they compare to glass?

+Bongs made from silicone are becoming more relevent day by day.

+Get straight to our list of silicone bongs below by clicking [here](#silicone-bongs)

 When it comes to smoking out of a silicone bong, there are a number of benifits.

 Silicone pieces are highly durable, can't shatter, ready for travel, bendy

+Silicone bongs have hit the market hard in recent times.

+Silicone bongs will never shatter.

+most bongs are glass
+ glass can break
+ In recent months there has been an explosion of silicone bongs and dab rigs Silicone definitely has its pros and cons clumsy? perfect for you!
+ Silicone bongs are unbreakable smoking on the go or traveling because they can be folded and stored away without risk of breaking! dishwasher safe very easy to clean.

+silicone actually is and where it comes from.
+Silicone is a man-made polymer made up of silicon and oxygen.
+Plastic is topxic, silicone is the sollution. toxic-free, will not emit gas when heated food-grade is stable fda approved comes in any & all shapes, sizes, and colors

+### <a name="silicone-bongs"></a>

 <table class="basic-table">
 	<tr>